ViaBill-Integrations/ViaBill-WooCommerce/readme.txt

 For more installation options check the [official WordPress documentation](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation) about installing plugins.

 == Changelog ==
+= 1.1.42 =
+* Conflict with 3rd party payment processors is treated differently (checkout hide is not the preferred approach).

 = 1.1.41 =
 * TBYB only refinement.